noagonzale38/docs/src/integrations/fivem.md

 ![Add to server](/img/integrations/fivem/add_to_server.webp)

 The integration is now active in your server!
 The last step is to insert the placeholders of your choice into the ticket welcome message.
-To do this, head over to the "Reaction Panels" page, press "Edit" on a ticket panel, expand advanced settings, and open the welcome message editor:
+To do this, head over to the "Ticket Panels" page, press "Edit" on a ticket panel, expand advanced settings, and open the welcome message editor:
 ![Welcome message editor](/img/integrations/edit_welcome_message.webp)

 Then, customise the welcome message to your liking: